pthu/sahd/source/words/2amthachath.md

 In the scholarly literature there is discussion about the exact relation between the various terms used in Gen 42-43.
 In 42:25, 35 the money is put back into (<span dir="rtl">שׁוב</span>  Hi.) a <span dir="rtl">שַׂק</span>.
 42:27 relates how Joseph's brother finds the money in the upper part of his <span dir="rtl"> אַמְתַּחַת</span> when he opens the <span dir="rtl">שַׂק</span>.
 In the parallel verses 43:18 and 43:21 it is stated that the money was put back (<span dir="rtl">שׁוב</span>  Hi.) into the <span dir="rtl"> אַמְתַּחַת</span>, c.q. that the brothers find the money when their <span dir="rtl"> אַמְתַּחַת</span> is opened.
 How should this variation be evaluated?
 Several attempts have been made to distinguish sharply between the terms <span dir="rtl"> אַמְתַּחַת</span>, <span dir="rtl">כְּלִי</span> and <span dir="rtl">שַׂק</span> in Gen 42-43.

 <b>A.3</b>
-At a previous stage of research scholars tried to solve the problem with the help of literary criticism by attributing <span dir="rtl"> אַמְתַּחַת</span> to the Yahwist, and <span dir="rtl">שַׂק</span> to the Elohist.[^27] This necessitated taking 42:27-28 as a Yahwistic intrusion in the Elohistic chapter Gen 42.[^28] This solution fails to convince, mainly because of the parallel use of the two terms in 42:27.[^29] Rather than by invoking source criticism, the ostensible tension between 42:27, 42:35 and 43:21 can be resolved by paying attention to rhetorical strategy.[^30]
+At a previous stage of research scholars tried to solve the problem with the help of literary criticism by attributing <span dir="rtl"> אַמְתַּחַת</span> to the Yahwist, and <span dir="rtl">שַׂק</span> to the Elohist.[^25] This necessitated taking 42:27-28 as a Yahwistic intrusion in the Elohistic chapter Gen 42.[^26] This solution fails to convince, mainly because of the parallel use of the two terms in 42:27.
+The circumstance that the LXX reads μάρσιππος twice here must be attributed to harmonisation (so Westermann 1982, 118).
+Rather than by invoking source criticism, the ostensible tension between 42:27, 42:35 and 43:21 can be resolved by paying attention to rhetorical strategy.[^27]

 <b>A.4</b>
 A totally different interpretation has been given by Jacob 2000.
 In his view <span dir="rtl">כְּלִי</span> in 42:25 and 43:11 specifically denotes the containers (‘Behältnisse’) in which the grain was stored, <span dir="rtl">שַׂק</span> in 42:25, 35 would relate exclusively to the fodder-sack (‘Futtersack’) for the donkeys, whereas <span dir="rtl"> אַמְתַּחַת</span> would denote the baggage/pack of the asses in general.
 In this manner it would be possible to delineate the semantic content of the three terms precisely.
 However, this proposal flounders on the circumstance that in 42:27 (see also 43:21)  <span dir="rtl">שַׂק</span> and <span dir="rtl"> אַמְתַּחַת</span> are obviously parallel concepts, as <span dir="rtl">כְּלִי</span> and <span dir="rtl"> אַמְתַּחַת</span> are in 42:25 and 44:1.
-Therefore it seems best to agree with Soggin 1997: Man beachte die drei verschiedenen Wörter für ‘Sack’: <i>k<sup>e</sup>lî</i>, wörtlich ‘Behälter [im allgemeinen]’, <i>śaq</i>, das übliche, und das seltene <i>ʾam<sup>e</sup>taẖat</i>.
-Dies weist nicht auf verschiedene Quellen hin, wie man glaubte, sondern auf den reichen Wortschatz des Erzählers.
+Therefore it seems best to agree with Soggin 1997: ‘Man beachte die drei verschiedenen Wörter für ‘Sack’: <i>k<sup>e</sup>lî</i>, wörtlich ‘Behälter [im allgemeinen]’, <i>śaq</i>, das übliche, und das seltene <i>ʾam<sup>e</sup>taẖat</i>.
+Dies weist nicht auf verschiedene Quellen hin, wie man glaubte, sondern auf den reichen Wortschatz des Erzählers.’

 <b>A.5</b>
-In the chapters under consideration we are dealing with a variation of idiom to describe the same objects: the sacks of grain or fodder which were attached to the pack animals.[^31] The medieval Jewish exegete Nahmanides describes the <span dir="rtl"> אַמְתַּחַת</span> as ‘a big sack (<span dir="rtl">גדול</span> <span dir="rtl">שׂק</span>) having two sides (<span dir="rtl">צדדין</span>) which in the language of the Talmud is called <span dir="rtl">מטראתא</span>’.
-The latter is a Greek loan word (μετρητής) which in this instance designates ‘a double sack’.[^32]
+In the chapters under consideration we are dealing with a variation of idiom to describe the same objects: the sacks of grain or fodder which were attached to the pack animals.[^28] The medieval Jewish exegete Nahmanides describes the <span dir="rtl"> אַמְתַּחַת</span> as ‘a big sack (<span dir="rtl">גדול</span> <span dir="rtl">שׂק</span>) having two sides (<span dir="rtl">צדדין</span>) which in the language of the Talmud is called <span dir="rtl">מטראתא</span>’.
+The latter is a Greek loan word (μετρητής) which in this instance designates ‘a double sack’.[^29]

 ### 6.2 Figurative Use